 Before you even think about how to cook potatoes, as with many other foods, the key to flavour begins in the market place or, more specifically, in the earth.
 I well remember growing my first crop of new potatoes and discovering that straight from the ground into the cooking pot they were both soggy and tasteless and ended up being a huge disappointment.
 Why?
 I had simply grown the wrong variety, one with a high yield but absolutely no flavour.
 This problem is a commercial one, too, and high-yield, disease-resistant, good-storage varieties do not always produce good flavour.
 So for the cook, choosing the right kind of potato is first on the list.

-Varieties: Thankfully, there are now many more varieties of potato to choose from; we could even be in danger of designer potatoes, like salad leaves, as I have seen both black-fleshed and purple varieties (neither of which have great flavour).
-But whilst we hear an awful lot about the texture of potatoes – which is measured by two things, waxiness and fluffiness, and the suitability of either of these in certain dishes – we hear very little about flavour.
+Varieties: There are now many varieties of potato to choose from, and whilst we hear an awful lot about the texture of potatoes – which is measured by two things, waxiness and fluffiness, and the suitability of either of these in certain dishes – we hear very little about flavour.
 I would therefore like to see potatoes catch up with tomatoes on this, with varieties grown specifically for flavour.
 But since we are learning how to cook potatoes, here is not the place to study the long lists of various varieties that appear throughout the year.
 But I would like to point you in the direction of a few varieties which, in my experience, are among the best available at the moment.

 Jersey Royal April to June: These, of course, have outstanding flavour, more so when they’re a little more mature and larger than the tiny marbles that appear in early April.
 Choose them unwashed with the earth still clinging to them, and they need to be as fresh as possible, so that when you push a piece of skin with your thumb it slides away from the flesh instantly.
 These are the finest new potatoes of all for steaming and serving hot or cold in a potato salad.